Back to Blog

 What “Food Grade” Actually Means

-A material can be FDA compliant for cold beverages but not for hot fatty foods.
+A material can be FDA compliant for cold beverages but prohibited for hot fatty foods.
 Context matters.

 FDA Regulations: The Foundation

 The FDA regulates food contact materials under 21 CFR (Code of Federal Regulations).
-Key sections:
+Understanding the key sections helps you navigate compliance requirements.

-21 CFR 178 - Indirect Food Additives: Adjuvants Covers additives and processing aids in food contact materials.
+21 CFR 178 addresses Indirect Food Additives: Adjuvants, covering additives and processing aids used in food contact materials.

 FDA-Compliant Plastics

 The following plastics have FDA-compliant grades available.
-Note that specific formulations matter—the base polymer may be approved while certain colorants or additives are not.
+Specific formulations matter significantly—the base polymer may be approved while certain colorants or additives render a particular grade non-compliant.

 Commonly Specified FDA Plastics